 Religion is ubiquitous, although not universal.
 It is so embedded in our psyche and so pervasive that explaining the reason for its existence has occupied some of the great minds in science and philosophy.
 There have been as many ideas as thinkers, offering possible reasons on why religion has persisted through human history.
-Many theories, none of them fully capable of explaining what religion is, have provided interesting insights on the nature of religion.
+Many theories, none of them fully capable of explaining what religion is, have provided interesting insights into the nature of religion.

 Sociologists point towards the utility of religion as a means of social organization, while others associate religion with the emotional needs of giving life a meaning and purpose.
 Freud described it as a mass neurosis, and Marx called it the “opium of the masses”.
 Nonetheless, among many such plausible explanations, there is one where religion exists to help people make sense of otherwise incomprehensible events.
 This, to me, strikes as the most elementary reason for the inception and perpetuation of religious ideas.

 It’s human nature to be curious, to investigate, and to understand.
-Unfortunately, human mind has evolved in the middle world i.e. we run into trouble as soon as we venture into the realm of the extremely large, or the extremely small.
+Unfortunately, the human mind has evolved in the middle world i.e. we run into trouble as soon as we venture into the realm of the extremely large, or the extremely small.
 Think of Stars and Atoms.
 There are many phenomena and forces in nature where we can’t rely on our senses for understanding.
 Religion, at some level, has provided crude – and evidently false – explanations for such mysteries.
 It can be argued that Religion was our first attempt at Science, and rather a lazy one at that.
 The vast variety of religions that we have ‘invented’ are a natural outcome of our inability to comprehend the unseen forces of nature.

-Anything and everything which was beyond our sensory understanding was ascribed to a supernatural deity.
+Anything and everything which was beyond our sensory understanding got ascribed to a supernatural deity.
 We created God(s) when confronted with the limits of our knowledge.
 The concept of supernatural agents was like a lifeboat in the ocean of our ignorance.
 Accordingly, phenomena like lightning and rain were assigned their respective gods.
 Earthquakes, volcanoes, and diseases were believed to be the supernatural curses.
 Similar concepts were invented for all ambiguous information which we were unable to process ourselves.

-At its core, this is just God-of-the-gaps argument for the existence of religion.
+At its core, this is just a god-of-the-gaps argument for the existence of religion.
 After reaching the boundaries of our understanding, the gaps in our knowledge were filled by invoking the supernatural.
 Interestingly, this tendency to do imaginary somersaults is not exclusive to the less mentally astute.
 Neil deGrasse Tyson, in his wonderful essay – The Perimeter of Ignorance – points to a general tendency in human nature to take refuge in supernatural when faced with uncertainty.
 Even one of the greatest minds ever – Newton – too was guilty of invoking god when he reached his limits of comprehension.
 Supernatural agents and religions have always provided mankind with a cop-out from actually explaining the reasons behind the unknown.

 However, since the time our ancestors decided to relate diseases with curses, science has progressed a lot.
-We have developed the germ theory to explain causes of almost all the ailments in natural world.
-Inventions like microscope and telescope have augmented our senses and enabled better understanding of the universe.
+We have developed the germ theory to explain causes of almost all the ailments in the natural world.
+Inventions like the microscope and telescope have augmented our senses and enabled a better understanding of the universe.
 Scientists have provided comprehensive explanations of natural phenomena like earthquakes and storms.
-Technology has given the control of environment in our own hands.
+Technology has given the control of the environment in our own hands.
 Almost all the walls of ignorance have been knocked down by scientific revolutions.
 Today we encounter far fewer mysteries as compared to our ancestors.

 And so, one would expect that scientific claims would replace the obviously incorrect religious ideas about the nature of things.
 Sadly, it seems, this is not the case.
 Those who hoped that religion would slowly fade away with progress in science were disappointed.
 For me, this is where the god-of-the-gaps argument breaks down.
-Most of the gaps in our knowledge have been filled by science but, the centuries old religious ideas still get a lot of traction among the general public.
+Most of the gaps in our knowledge have been filled by science but, the centuries-old religious ideas still get a lot of traction among the general public.

-Science requires effort while religious line of inquiry bypasses all the effort by postulating a supernatural agent.
+Science requires effort while a religious line of inquiry bypasses all the effort by postulating a supernatural agent.
 This, and that we are inherently mental sloths, has given religious ideas a life that they don’t actually deserve.
 We are, by nature, lazy scientists – our curiosity drives us to seek explanations of the unknown, but then the sloth inside us comes forward and settles for any silly explanation thrown at us.
 Moreover, we don’t even want to put efforts in understanding the already discovered facts and theories about the universe, developed over centuries by hardworking geniuses among us.

 There are deeper cognitive factors at work here, which make the easy-but-wrong religious ideas more acceptable than the hard-but-true scientific explanations.
-Daniel Kahneman, in his seminal work – Thinking, Fast and Slow – identified two cognitive systems in our brains and labelled them rather simplistically as ‘System 1’ and ‘System 2’.
+Daniel Kahneman, in his seminal work – Thinking, Fast and Slow – identified two cognitive systems in our brains and labeled them rather simplistically as ‘System 1’ and ‘System 2’.
 He documented a number of experiments to highlight the essential differences between these two systems.

 According to this dual-system theory – System 1 is fast, automatic, frequent, stereotypical and operates on a subconscious level with little or no effort.
 We don’t have a sense of voluntary control over System 1 of thinking.
 On the other hand, System 2 is slow, logical and calculating.
 While System 2 is in operation, it’s essential that we allocate attention to concerned mental activities and it requires a lot of effort.
 We consciously control the operation of System 2.
 Simply put, whenever we concentrate on something we are using System 2 of thinking.
-Kahneman, and his collaborator Amos Tversky, in their decades spanning research, explain several cognitive biases in behavioral psychology based on the dual-system theory.
+Kahneman, and his collaborator Amos Tversky, in their decades-spanning research, explain several cognitive biases in behavioral psychology based on the dual-system theory.

 According to Kahneman, we are predisposed to utilizing System 1 as the preferred mode of thinking.
 It is our immediate cognitive response to any new information that is presented before us.
-There is no sense of reflection and conscious judgement involved in this mode.
+There is no sense of reflection and conscious judgment involved in this mode.
 So, when confronted with simple ideas we might not be very much inclined to question their validity.
 Most of us, especially those not trained in fields of Science, are reluctant in questioning every bit of data that is presented before us.
-We preferably use the more intuitive, much faster and undemanding System 1 for majority of our cognitive tasks.
+We preferably use the more intuitive, much faster and undemanding System 1 for the majority of our cognitive tasks.
 The effort and concentration required in System 2, simple makes it the less preferred and less frequent choice.